 Please allow me to tell you a little about myself.
 Don’t let the long last name frighten you.
 Try to pronounce it like “CHEWn-LA-MOON-TREE.”
 That was simple, right?
 I was born in Laos (bust out a world map now).
-As a result of the aftermath of the Viet-Nam War, my family came to the US in 1981 with less than $20.
+As a result of the aftermath of the Viet-Nam War, my family came to the United States in 1981 with less than $20.
 I grew up in Southern California cheering for the Angels and Clippers.
 I became fascinated with Political Science at UCLA and have been hooked ever since.
 I completed my Master's Degree at USC.

 I hope to share some of my excitement for the political process with you.
 I truly want you to do well in the class and to develop an appreciation and an understanding of politics and government.
 I am truly committed to helping you.
 Here are some pointers to doing well in the class: Communicate, Participate, Persevere, and Volunteer.
 This could be our official Political Science Cheer!